|

 Some blogs are poorly right from the get-go.
 If yours is feeling under the weather, here are 6 treatments that will turn it, and your website, into a vibrant resource centre that drives your business forward.

-I’ve been blogging since 2011 and my blog is the single biggest driver of traffic to my website – around 36,000 page views per month.
-Given that 99% all of my clients come to me via Google and two online directories, having a strong web presence is the difference between being booked up six months in advance and being unemployed.
+I’ve been blogging since 2011 and my blog is the single biggest driver of traffic to my website – which averages 18,000 page views per month.
+Given that most of my clients come to me via Google, having a strong web presence is the difference between being booked up six months in advance and being unemployed.

-Those visitors end up on my blog for three reasons:
+Those visitors end up on my blog for four reasons:

 Lack of regularity is probably the most common reason for blog failure.
-We do it for a bit, then run out of ideas, or time, or passion.
-This is how a reader perceives a blog that publishes content irregularly:
+We do it for a bit, then run out of ideas, or time or passion.

 Problem 3: The blog is unnavigable

-Blogging without blog promotion is a supreme waste of time.
-It matters little that we’ve nailed all of the above if our blog’s invisible.
-We could spend hours crafting beautiful content for our target audience, but if we don’t invest the time or effort in making it visible it will have no purposeful business or economic value.
 Superhero delivery There are numerous ways to promote a blog, and what works for you might not work for me.
 One thing’s for sure though – social media is the superhero when it comes to content delivery.
-Three huge platforms – LinkedIn, Twitter and Facebook – offer a superb suite of tools to help us get seen out there.
+Three huge platforms – LinkedIn, X and Facebook – offer a superb suite of tools to help us get seen out there.
+If your audience is hanging out somewhere else, use that channel.
 What clear is that it’s about more than just posting links and pretty pictures, now more than ever.
 Indeed, we have to work increasingly hard on these busy platforms with their ever-shifting algorithms.
 However, persistence pays and there is no faster way to get your blog content, and your business, in front of people than by embracing social media.
-Automating to make space for crafting Content should be scheduled regularly because on some platforms, Twitter especially, the feed moves so fast that your blog-post links are more likely to be missed than seen.
-I post on Twitter ten times a day, seven days a week.
-Automate your evergreen posts where you can (full automation will shortly not be possible on Twitter via the likes of Recurpost).
+Automating to make space for crafting Content should be scheduled regularly because on some platforms, X especially, the feed moves so fast that your blog-post links are more likely to be missed than seen.
+Automate your evergreen posts where you can.
 That will free up time for posting manually on your core platforms.
 Manual posting allows us to craft our posts with the algorithms in mind.
-An example: Crafting for Facebook Here are some of the ways in which you might promote your blog content on Facebook:
+Six-tip summary

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.